-- 3.2 In forming the opinion on whether the Councils and the Joint Committee are 'going concerns' it is important to note the following: - the budgets reported to Councils and the Joint Strategic Committee were balanced in 2015/16 and 2016/17. - The budget monitoring and outturn reports show that the Councils continue to spend within the overall budget set - Both Councils have a reasonable level of reserves.
+- 3.2 In forming the opinion on whether the Councils and the Joint Committee are 'going concerns' it is important to note the following: - the budgets reported to Councils and the Joint Strategic Committee were balanced in 2016/17 and 2017/18. - The budget monitoring and outturn reports show that the Councils continue to spend within the overall budget set or only marginally above the budget set. - Both Councils have a reasonable level of reserves.